• High Temperature Seamless Carbon Steel Pipe System 1

 High Temperature Seamless Carbon Steel Pipe

-Q: What is the role of steel pipes in the telecommunications industry?
+Q: What is the difference between steel pipes and PPR pipes?

-Q: How are steel pipes used in the construction of railways and transportation systems?
+Q: How are steel pipes transported?

-Q: Where is the difference between seamless steel pipe and welded pipe?
+Q: What is the difference between steel pipe and polyethylene pipe?

 We specializes in producing steel tube used the following criteria, in the pursuit of brand quality, while providing professional branding services: | 1.
 Professional production of ASME Series: T91, T23, T22, T12, T11, T2, etc., steel appearance, size and internal performance indicators comparable with the imported products and strive. | 2.
 A full range of professional production internally ribbed tube, especially supercritical internally ribbed tube.
 Finished internally threaded tube with threaded inspection by the root. | 3.
 A boiler tube free pretreatment process: steel pipe in the regular inspection process is completed.